anhthang/soaring-symbols/README.md

 ## TODO / Roadmap

-- [ ] Publish assets to Iconify
-  - [ ] Provide an Iconify collection (prefix: `soaring-symbols`) for easy consumption across frameworks.
-  - [ ] Automate updates from `assets/` via a script.

-- [ ] Raycast Extension
-  - [ ] Build a Raycast extension to search airlines and copy SVG or asset paths quickly.
-  - [ ] Include filters (IATA/ICAO/country) and variant selection (color/mono).

 - [ ] Nuxt Homepage
   - [ ] Launch a Nuxt-powered homepage showcasing the catalog, search, and usage examples.
   - [ ] Include live previews, install instructions, and API docs (pulling from `API.md`).